All the best experiences

 Patapat Viaduct

-Department of Public Works and Highways.
+The Patapat Viaduct is elevated 31 meters above sea level, and was constructed by Hanil Development Co.
+Ltd. under the management of DPWH-PMO-PJHK.
+It is maintained by the Department of Public Works and Highways.
 The concrete bridge was completed and opened to the public in October 1986.

-attracting the attention not only of local tourists but foreign as well.
-The bridge conforms to the winding mountain side of the town’s coastal mountains primarily to solve the problem of landslide that have caused a number of vehicular accidents in the past.
+Dubbed as the French Riviera of the Northern Philippines, the now famous Patapat Viaduct is attracting the attention not only of local tourists but foreign as well.
+The bridge conforms to the winding mountain side of the town’s coastal mountains primarily to solve the problem of landslides that have caused a number of vehicular accidents in the past.

 How to get there